 A prediction is a probability statement about the future.
 Specifically a prediction is a statement about a specific object or system of interest to us.
-And the statement concerns a the probability that this object or system will have a certain state.
+And the statement concerns a probability that this object or system will be in a given state.
 Predictions apply to existing objects but could also apply to the creation or even disappearance of an object ("the object is predicted to fail").
 A prediction is usually thought of as implying a changed state; equally a prediction could be made that a given state will not change.

 The usual tools of management decision making apply to predictions and probability.
 Probability is another way of stating uncertainty.
-Our prediction of a state is a prediction of an outcome at the end our prediction period.
+Our prediction of a state is a prediction of an outcome at the end of a process.
 Risk is the probability envelope in any direction from the expected state.
-The prediction value chain is that AI or analytics, including machine learning or deep learning, applied to big data, helps us detect patterns.
-And then this analysis can be applied to new data sets.
-The application of a given analysis to a new data set will give us a prediction for some future state, with associated probability.

 2. How does deep learning-based AI actually cut costs?